dodiyaindrajit/Flutter-PlantApp/README.md

 # plant_flutter

-Plantapp Is Made with ❤ in flutter at KarmaLn Techbology.
+Plantapp Is Made with ❤ in flutter.

 ## Getting Started